 It became important for the family.
 Circumstances which I won't go into meant that it was essential for me to stay with my parents in the 1980s during what was a very difficult period for them.
 I am proud that I did so.

 The 1970s - Mum and Dad

 1981 - Dad and mum on Miami Beach

-Living all this time at home meant that the relationship with my parents was becoming unusually close, and I was relying on them so much for everything.
+Living all this time at home meant that the relationship with my parents became unusually close, and I relied on them so much for everything.
 The downsides to this lifestyle were that I could find neither the courage nor the motivation to go out and meet people - the introvertedness and the indecisiveness just grew, and with it so did the inability to lead an ordinary social life.
-Career-wise, I initially took employment with a pest control company, but when this proved dull and uninspiring and I couldn't find an alternative job which satisfied, I chose to do my own thing and I opened a small pet and garden supplies shop in which my mother worked with me as unpaid voluntary labour.
-Even so, my income was not good, and not enough to truly support myself long term.
-I was in a depressed rut, and after nine years of this, things had to change.
+Career-wise, I had initially taken employment with a pest control company, but when this proved dull and uninspiring and I couldn't find an alternative job which satisfied, I chose to do my own thing and I opened a small pet and garden supplies shop in which my mother worked with me as unpaid voluntary labour.
+My income was not good, and not enough to truly support myself long term.
+I was in a depressed rut, and after nine years of persevering with this, things had to change.

-I still, however, had no home of my own, lodging as I was in 'temporary' hospital accommodation - a one room apartment.
+But ...
+I still had no home of my own, lodging as I was in 'temporary' hospital accommodation - a one room apartment in Southend.
 I still went back to my parents every weekend, and they still remained the most important people in my life.
 That was the state of my life in the year 2000, as I was approaching my mid-40s.

 My mother with her first grandchild, Michael, in 1980